 - Helping families post separation where agreements have broken down

 We work together exploring options and reality testing until a mutually acceptable set of proposals have been made.
 Outcome documents can then be produced that will enable you to take to your solicitors who will, quickly and easily, be able to turn these into a legally binding agreement.
-In addition, some clients also choose to work on a parenting plan as a means of summarising the decisions taken in mediation about all issues to do with their children.
+In addition, some clients also choose to work on a parenting plan as a means of summarising decisions about issues to do with their children.
 This can be a very helpful way of setting the scene for the future co-parenting relationship, both present and future focused.

 Mediation doesn’t result in a win-lose situation but rather one that both participants feel that they can live with, one that works for everyone in the family.

 If you are ready to take the first step, then please complete the Mediation Information Form and return it to me.